 Investment in quoted equity shares offer the Group the opportunity for return through dividend income and fair value gains.
 They have no fixed maturity or coupon rate.
-Fair value loss on equity investments at FVTPL of \$2,000 (2019: \$10,000) has been included in profit or loss for the year as part of "Other operating income".
+Fair value losses on equity investments at FVTPL of US\$122,000 (2021: fair value gains of US\$5,329,000) have been included in profit or loss for the year as part of "Other income".

 The fair values of quoted equity investments are determined by reference to relevant stock exchange closing quoted market prices on the last market day of the financial year and are denominated in Singapore dollar.
-Further details of the Group's financial risk management of market price risk are disclosed in Note 39.3.
+Further details of the Group's financial risk management of market price risk are disclosed in Note 38.3.